DEBASMITA2702/DL_Assignment3/README.md

     ```
   - Target language is different

     You need to specify the path of the specific language directory inside the dataset.
-For example if you want to run on Telugu dataset then run it like :
+For example if you want to run on Telugu dataset ('te') then run it like :
     ```
-    python train.py --root Dakshina/te/lexicons
+    python train.py --root /kaggle/input/dataset/Dakshina/te/lexicons
     ```

 - Dataset is placed outside the project directory